Debate about heredity and environment as determinants of physical or mental development

 ^In Plato's Protagoras 351b; an opposition is made by Protagoras' character between art on one hand and constitution and fit nurture (nature and nurture) of the soul on the other, art (as well as rage and madness; ἀπὸ τέχνης ἀπὸ θυμοῦ γε καὶ ἀπὸ μανίας) contributing to boldness (θάρσος), but nature and nurture combine to contribute to courage (ἀνδρεία).

-"Protagoras, despite of the misgiving of Socrates, has no scruple in announcing himself a teacher of virtue, because virtue in the sense by him understood seems sufficiently secured by nature and nurture."
+"Protagoras, in spite of the misgiving of Socrates, has no scruple in announcing himself a teacher of virtue, because virtue in the sense by him understood seems sufficiently secured by nature and nurture."
 Mackay, Robert W. 1869.
 "Introduction to the 'Meno' in comparison with the 'Protagoras'."
 Pp. 133–50 in Plato'sMeno: A Dialogue on the Nature and Meaning of Education.
 London: Williams and Norgate. p.
 138.

 ^Esposito, E. A., E. L. Grigorenko, and Robert J. Sternberg.
 2011.
 "The Nature–Nurture Issue (an Illustration Using Behaviour-Genetic Research on Cognitive Development)."
 In An Introduction to Developmental Psychology (2nd ed.), edited by A. Slater and G. Bremner.
 British Psychological Society Blackwell. p.
 85.